nativewind/nativewind/v4-release-DRAFT.md

 ### Miscellaneous Updates

-- Theme functions such as `hairlineWidth` and `platformSelect` are now exported from `nativewind/preset`
 - `aspect` no longer uses a polyfills and adopt native styling.
 - NativeWind no longer exports a PostCSS plugin.
 Use the Tailwind CLI if you wish to generate the `.css` file manually.
 - `NativeWindStyleSheet.setOutput()` has been removed.
 Output is now determined by your Metro targeted platform.